JakeWharton/jakewharton.com/_posts/2012-01-15-advanced-pre-honeycomb-animation.md

 recommendation always being to just use the build-in view animation.

-As I was digging around in the `View` class I noticed that there really was no way to achieve this effect directly even with reflection.
+As I was digging around in the `View` class I noticed that there really was no way to achieve this effect directly, even with reflection.
 It was only once I started poking around how view animations are processed and executed did a rather clever solution appear to me.